Methysergide: History

-Production and availability

-US production of Methysergide, (Sansert), was discontinued on the manufacturer's own behalf in 2002.
+Novartis withdrew it from the U.S. market after taking over Sandoz, but currently lists it as a discontinued product.
+United States production of methysergide (Sansert) was discontinued on the manufacturer's own behalf in 2002.
 Sansert had previously been produced by Sandoz, which merged with Ciba-Geigy in 1996, and led to the creation of Novartis.
 In 2003 Novartis united its global generics businesses under a single global brand, with the Sandoz name and product line reviewed and reestablished.

 Society and culture

+Recreational use

+Methysergide produces psychedelic effects at high doses (3.5–7.5 mg).
+Slight psychedelic effects have also been observed with methysergide at therapeutic doses in some individuals.